LogeshVel/golang_server_python_client_protobuf/README.md

 Main outcome of this repo is to use the Protocol Buffers (Protobuf) in the REST API.

 The HTTP Server is written in Golang and the HTTP Client is our Python.
-This two communicates using Protobuf.(Atleast the Server will always response with the Protobuf message serialized to bytes)
+This two communicates using Protobuf.(Atleast the Server will always respond with the Protobuf message serialized to bytes)

 The Client which receivers the bytes then Deserialize to the Protobuf message.